-1) Follow the steps for producing a finger stick blood sample as described in Chapter 4.
+- 1) Follow the steps for producing a finger stick blood sample as described in Chapter 4.
 Use a sterile gauze pad to wipe away the first blood drop.
-While maintaining a firm grip on the finger, press gently on the side of the finger from which you are taking the blood sample to form a second drop (Figure 8.5).
+While maintaining a firm grip on the finger, press gently on the side of the finger from which you are taking the blood sample to form a second drop (Figure 6.7).
 Be careful to avoid 'milking' or 'squeezing' the finger as this could affect the test results.
-Allow the second drop of blood to touch the correct end of the glucose strip.
-Wipe away any excess blood on the skin using the sterile gauze.
-Apply gentle pressure to form a third blood drop which will be collected into the microcuvette for haemoglobin measurement in the HemoCue Hb 201+ device.
-Check the microcuvette for air bubbles.
-Clean the sides of the microcuvette as described in Chapter 7, place the microcuvette in the microcuvette holder, and close the holder.
-Immediately continue collecting blood for filling the circles on the filter paper cards.

-2) Position of Filter Paper Card

-- Move the card underneath the finger, with the pre-printed side of the card facing the pricked finger. - The card must not be pressed against the prick site on the finger.
-Make sure that the respondent's finger does not touch the card at any point when you are collecting the blood spots.
+In case of adults, allow the second drop of blood to touch the correct end of the glucose strip.
+Wipe away any excess blood on the skin using the sterile gauze. - 2) Immediately continue collecting blood for filling the circles on the filter paper cards. - 3) Position of Filter Paper Card - Move the card underneath the finger, with the preprinted side of the card facing the pricked finger. - The card must not be pressed against the prick site on the finger.
+Make sure that the respondent's finger does not touch the card at any point when you are collecting the blood spots

-3) Blood Collection on the card:
+4) Blood Collection on the card: